david100gom/pang-sdk-java/README.md

 This project provides a client library in Java that makes it easy to connect Pang Data web cloud services.
 For documentation please see the <a href="http://pangdata.com/public/pa/sdk.html" target="_blank">SDK</a>.
 For a list of libraries and how they are organized, please see the <a href="https://github.com/pangdata/pang-sdk-java/wiki/Pang-Data-SDK-for-Java-Features" target="_blank">Pang Data SDK for Java Features Wiki page</a>.

-### Getting Started with Prever applications
+### Getting Started with Pang Data applications
 We have a collection of getting started samples which will show you how to develop your IoT devices and any applications that you want to play with it.
-Please visit and install it then you will find out what Prever.io is at <a href="https://github.com/pang-apps/" target="_blank">Prever applications</a>.
+Please visit and install it then you will find out what Pangdata.com is at <a href="https://github.com/pang-apps/" target="_blank">Pang Data applications</a>.

 #Prerequisites
 You will need Java **v1.5+**.
 If you would like to develop on the SDK, you will also need gradle.